mahdihasnat/dist-sys-fsharp/README.md

 One obvious optimization to reduce the number of messages is to maintain a local cache of the sum value.
 So for the read operation, node don't need to query the store every time.
 And for the add operation, node will directly do cas operation with the local cache value.
 Also we need to update the cache say every 2 seconds.

+#### Update:
+As per discussion with [upobir](https://github.com/upobir), I understood that my previous solution is incorrect.
+Since I am interacting with sequential key value store, my read queries can result stale read.
+What if adversarial seq-kv agent never gave me latest value.
+No amount of read can guarantee latest up-to-date read of `sum` variable.
+One idea comes to mind that say we read `value` from seq-kv.
+And then we do another `cas` operation from `value` to `value`.
+If the cas operation succeeds then we can say we got the latest value.
+But here is a catch, cas operation doesn't mean it will always compare with last global-order value.
+Since the `cas` operation doesn't change anything, seq-kv can reply `cas_ok` for this dummy operation.
+It is like virtually adding a no-op commit in the past position of global-order.
+So whats next?
+How do I get up-to-date read from seq-kv.
+Another great idea is storing a version for key.
+When a node read a value, it will then increment the version of that value (via a cas operation).
+If cas succeeds that means we got the last global-order value.
+If cas fails we read + increment version again.
+In this way we can extract latest state from a sequential key value store.

 # Challenge #5a: Single node kafka style log
 Kept a dictionary of list of logs for each log key.
 This is quiet simple implementation to maintain information in the dictionary.
 Also I needed another dictionary to maintain the committed offsets against each log key.